-Since the new designs contain four load cells, the original circuit must also be adjusted to account for this changed.
+Since the new designs contain four load cells, the original circuit must also be adjusted to account for this change.
 Two options were considered to replace the circuit.
 The first design uses four separate circuits, one for each load cell, and combines the data in the code.
-This design, though it is considered safer because there is less wiring for the monkeys to possibly break, is also significantly more expensive.
-The second circuit design, which will be implemented into our prototype, uses a combinator load device that is attached to all four load cells.
-This then sends one signal to the op amp, which further sends a signal to the Arduino.
+This design, though safer because there is less wiring for the monkeys to break, is also significantly more expensive.
+The second circuit design, which will be implemented into our prototype, uses a combinator load device that is attached to all four of the load cells.
+This cominbator load sends only one signal to the op amp, which further sends only one signal to the Arduino.
 The combinator load cell only costs \$2, saving a significant amount of money in comparison to the other design.